This post may contain affiliate links. See my disclosure policy.

 Vegan Oil-Free Mayo Using White Beans

-Blend all of the ingredients in a blender until smooth and creamy.
+- Blend all of the ingredients in a blender until smooth and creamy.
+You may need to add a little water.